piravp/dictionary/README.md

 *The current version (.pdf) can be found [here](./dictionary.pdf).*

 ### Contribute
-This is a document that is meant to be understood by everyone - to achieve this, there needs to be more people working on the project.
-Any type of contribution, styling, corrections, new definitions is highly encouraged.
+This is a document that is meant to be understood by everyone.
+To achieve this, there needs to be more people working on the project.
+Any type of contribution, styling, corrections, new definitions, translations is highly encouraged.